-Once your ELP is submitted, the PLA team and/or a Dean as well as a Cybersecurity Program Chair will review your documentation and determine whether experiential credit can be awarded.
+Once your ELP is submitted, the RES team and/or a Dean as well as a Cybersecurity Program Chair will review your documentation and determine whether experiential credit can be awarded.
 The maximum amount of experiential credit accepted toward graduation is 32 quarter credit hours for a bachelor’s degree in cybersecurity, and 8 quarter credit hours for a master’s degree in cybersecurity.

 CTU Fast Track™ for Your Degree